Kava-Labs/launch/re-launch.md

 If you are using the same node that you used for the failed launch, you need to reset the state and download the latest genesis file.

-**Note** It is critically important that all validators participating in the relaunch have downloaded and verified the correct genesis file.
-It is also important that the state from the previous launch attempt has been reset.
+**Note** It is critically important that all validators participating in the relaunch have:
+1. Downloaded and verified the correct genesis file.
+2. Reset the state from the previous launch attempt.

 ```sh
 # Stop kvd if it is currently running.
 This depends on how you are running the kvd process.
 If using 'systemctl', then